A Modal Decomposition Approach to Topological Wave Propagation: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we studied a valley-hall topological interface lattice through the lens of modal superposition.
+In this work, we studied a valley-Hall topological interface lattice through the lens of modal superposition.
 Employing the well known modal expansion theorem, analytically computed modal coefficients were recovered for each finite mode required to reconstruct the wave dynamics.

-Moreover, the truncated modal solutions demonstrated only a narrow subset of eigenmodes are required to accurately reconstruct the topological wave.
-This contradicts to modal expansion of trivial wave propagation which requires many modes to reconstruct a traveling wave.
-This demonstrates that topological wave propagation is based on the excitation of a limited set of closely spaced modes within the band gap oscillating with nontrivial phase differences.
-Such degenerate closely spaced modes with appropriate, non-trivial phase differences may yield traveling waves in systems with symmetry, such as circular or square plates.
-Moreover, this is a linear effect (as is the topological lattices considered herein).
+Moreover, the truncated modal solutions demonstrated that only a narrow subset of spatially and spectrally localized eigenmodes is required to accurately reconstruct the topological wave even when it propagates across complex zigzagged domains.
+This contradicts the modal expansion of trivial wave propagation which requires many modes to reconstruct a traveling wave, as is the case for bulk waves or trivial waveguides which inevitably backscatter at corners.

+This demonstrates that topological wave propagation is based on the excitation of a limited set of closely spaced modes within the band gap, oscillating with the appropriate phase differences to construct a localized propagating wave packet along the prescribed domain boundary of the finite lattice.
+In fact, it is well known that such degenerate closely spaced modes with appropriate phase differences may yield traveling waves in systems with symmetry, such as circular or square plates.
+Furthermore, this is a linear effect (as are the topological lattices considered herein).

 By employing the results of modal decomposition, a formula was provided to accurately predict the true group velocity of propagating topological waves in finite 2D lattice systems, referred to as the mode-band matching method.
 While the standard (classical) definition group velocity cannot account for the finite modal spectrum excited by finite-band excitations, the mode-band matching method developed herein can, yielding greatly improved group velocity predictions across the topological bandwidth.
 Moreover, the same method was proven to be effective for damped topological wave propagation, and it was shown that edge-to-bulk transitions corresponding to sudden spikes in group velocity occur due to the relative energy shifting to the acoustic band for strongly damped systems.